-There are 363 species of seabirds, all of which require marine environments during at least part of their life cycle (Appendix S1), yet require terrestrial breeding sites for reproduction (Dias et al. 2019).
-Priority seabirds include the Christmas Island frigatebird (Fregata andrewsi), the Whenua Hou diving-petrel, and the New Zealand storm petrel (Fregetta maoriana; Appendix S1).
-The most evolutionary history of seabirds occurred in the USA, Chile, and Mexico (Fig. S5), and the greatest threatened evolutionary history occurred in the USA, New Zealand, and Chile.
-Only fifteen countries have endemic seabird species (Fig. S5), with New Zealand, Mexico, and Portugal containing the most evolutionary history, and New Zealand followed by Mexico and Fiji possessing the most threatened evolutionary history among endemic seabirds.
+There are 363 species of seabirds, all of which require marine environments during at least part of their life cycle (Appendix S4) and require terrestrial breeding sites for reproduction (Dias et al., 2019).
+Priority seabirds included the Christmas Island frigatebird (Fregata andrewsi), the Whenua Hou diving-petrel, and the New Zealand storm petrel (Fregetta maoriana) (Appendix S4).
+The most evolutionary history of seabirds occurred in the United States, Chile, and Mexico (Appendix S4), and the greatest threatened evolutionary history occurred in the United States, New Zealand, and Chile.
+Only 15 countries had endemic seabird species (Appendix S4).
+New Zealand, Mexico, and Portugal contained the most evolutionary history, and New Zealand followed by Mexico and Fiji possessed the most threatened evolutionary history among endemic seabirds.

-Europe contains the most of the top 100 IBAs for evolutionary history of seabirds (48 IBAs; Fig. S6), whereas Australasia contains the greatest number of the top 100 IBAs for threatened evolutionary history (25 IBAs; Fig. S6).
-Of countries, Russia (16 IBAs) and New Zealand (24 IBAs) contain the most of the top 100 IBAs for overall and threatened evolutionary history of seabirds, respectively (Fig. S6).
+Europe contained the most of the top 100 IBAs for evolutionary history of seabirds (48 IBAs) (Appendix S4), whereas Australasia contained the greatest number of the top 100 IBAs for threatened evolutionary history (25 IBAs) (Appendix S4).
+Russia (16 IBAs) and New Zealand (24 IBAs) contained the most of the top 100 IBAs for overall and threatened evolutionary history of seabirds, respectively (Appendix S4).